nilwes/ssd1309demo/README.md

-# ssd1309demo
+# SSD1309 Demo with Toit
-A demo of the SSD1309 OLED with Toit
+A demo of the SSD1309 OLED with Toit.
+See also instructable.